fosajeff/online-tutoring-app-API/README.md

-# REST API for Online Tutorial
+# REST API for Online Tutorial Application

 This is an online tutorial application REST API.